 Here are other practices to keep your ammunition in peak conditions:

-1. Do not expose your ammunition to the atmosphere when not in use.
+2. Do not expose ammunition to the elements.

 FAQS